Easy on Paper

 There are political as well as fiscal costs to be taken into account when mergering.
 Consolidating the State Board of Education with its Indiana counterpart would rid Illinois of the pestilence of the Professional Educator and thus have happy effects from a policy and a budget perspective, but you know the old saw: Those that can, do; those that can't teach; those that teach, vote.

-This is why most state officials would rather stick with something that they know doesn't work than try something they don't know will work.
+This is why most state officials would rather stick with something that they know doesn't work than try something they're not sure will work.
 Edgar lowered the political risks of merger by picking on agencies smaller than he is, such as the Department of Energy and Natural Resources.
 One plan reportedly would have merged ENR with an enlarged Illinois Environmental Protection Agency.

 ENR is something of a mongrel dog.
 Its makeup demonstrates why Jim Thompson earned a reputation as a politician rather than as an administrator.
 The agency was assembled to shepherd the state (via various conservation and coal technology initiatives) through an energy-scarce future that never arrived.
 Grafted onto this soon-to-be-irrelevant energy operation were existing programs from other agencies that had something to do with research regarding natural resources: the Illinois State Museum, whose mission is ultimately pedagogical; the water, geological, and natural history surveys (based in Champaign) whose orientation is industrial; and the old Institute for Environmental Quality, one of the state's three original environmental protection agencies, which was rule-oriented.